City of Long Beach Boardwalk Reconstruction

 Overview

 In October 2012, Superstorm Sandy inflicted severe damage upon the decking, superstructure, access ramps, and lighting along Long Beach’s historic 2.2-mile boardwalk.
 The City of Long Beach initiated a restoration program immediately following the storm.
-LiRo was chosen to assist with an assessment of the boardwalk substructure (concrete pier bents) and the reconstruction of a more resilient structure.
+LiRo-Hill was chosen to assist with an assessment of the boardwalk substructure (concrete pier bents) and the reconstruction of a more resilient structure.

 About the Project

-LiRo performed a detailed fast-track damage assessment, developed alternative repair strategies, and prepared construction documents for the replacement of the boardwalk superstructure (framing and decking).
+LiRo-Hill performed a detailed fast-track damage assessment, developed alternative repair strategies, and prepared construction documents for the replacement of the boardwalk superstructure (framing and decking).
 The restoration project consisted of four key phases:

 1. Assessing the damage.